woahbase/website/docs/images/alpine-libreoffice.md

 * To preserve/load documents from the host system mount the `/home/alpine` dir in your local.
 By default mounts `${PWD}/data`.

+* By default, LibreOffice runs under the user `alpine`.
+If the container is running as an arbitrary user, you may need to use `with-contenv` so the any environment variables are accessible to the user process.

 [1]: https://www.libreoffice.org/